Old Main, Room 311

 Weekdays 8 a.m. to 4:30 p.m.

 June 1-August 31

 - Become acquainted with the many, often competing, ways in which historians construct accounts of the past;

 - Become conversant with different approaches to textual analysis, with diverse forms of historical representation, with a wide range of conceptual frameworks, and with varied ways of assessing and interpreting evidence from the past;

 - Become more proficient in a) using a variety of research and informational tools, b) analyzing and evaluating historical arguments, and c) writing and speaking clearly and concisely;

 - Come to appreciate the diversity in human experience through comparisons across time (different historical eras) and space (different geographic regions).

-Professor Linda Sturtz will join the History Faculty in Fall 2015.
-The History Department has completed a search by hiring Linda Sturtz, who will serve as department chair, beginning in the fall.
+Professor Linda Sturtz joined the history faculty this fall.
+She will serve as department chair, beginning this fall.
 We are very pleased to welcome her.
 To read more about Professor Sturtz, please see the Department News here.

 2001 history major, Annie Silverstein, won the Cinefondation best student short film prize at Cannes.

 Alumna Jemma Brown '11 has been hired as Associate Producer of Video & Social Media at The Moth.